jwatowatson/phase2sims/README.md

 # Optimal design for phase 2 studies of SARS-CoV-2 antiviral drugs

-This does a bunch of simulations to help design phase 2 trials of SARS-CoV-2 antivirals.
+This does a bunch of simulations to help understand the optimal design of phase 2 trials of SARS-CoV-2 antivirals.
+The main idea is that if viral dyanmics are predictive of treatment effect (clinical benefit) then using rate of clearance is much better than time to clearance as the primary trial endpoint.

-The model and data are taken from https://github.com/gradlab/CtTrajectories The model has been slightly re-parameterised so that clearance slopes are inferred rather than clearance times.
-This helps make the posterior predictive behave better (otherwise clearance slope is dependent on peak viral load).
+The model and data are taken from https://github.com/gradlab/CtTrajectories.
+The model has been slightly re-parameterised so that clearance slopes are inferred rather than clearance times.
+This helps make the posterior predictive behave better (otherwise the clearance slope is dependent on peak viral load).

 The RMarkdown script *Comparing_time_vs_rate.Rmd* does a series of power calculations for different effect sizes and sample sizes, comparing the use of time-to-clearance and rate-of-clearance.
 This produces Figures 1-4 in the paper.